-Paying for cancer services may be very expensive.
-Having your insurance coverage in place and clearly understanding the benefits of your current insurance will be very helpful as you go through the treatment process.
+Paying for cancer services may be expensive.
+Having your insurance coverage in place and clearly understanding the benefits of your current insurance will be helpful as you go through the treatment process.

-To make the best sense of the financial process:
+To make the best sense of the financial process, remember the following:

 - Understand who will maintain payments on your insurance during your treatment (you or your employer).
 This may depend on whether you take a leave of absence or continue working. - Keep orderly copies of all bills sent to you by hospitals, doctors and other healthcare providers.
-Record keeping and filing are excellent tasks to assign to loved ones who seek to support you in some way, who are good with numbers and organization. - Keep clear records of all payments or co-payments you make, including the date, check number and amount paid.
-You also may find it helpful to make note on the bill itself of the check number, date and amount paid. - Review all benefits of your current insurance for diagnostic procedures, laboratory work, doctors, hospital expenses, etc. If you find gaps in your coverage, you may wish to consider buying additional insurance.

-If you are under the care of an HMO or PPO, be clear about which doctors or healthcare facilities you may visit directly and which require a primary care doctor's or insurer's approval before going there for treatment.
+Recordkeeping and filing are great tasks to delegate to loved ones who are good with numbers and organization. - Keep clear records of all payments or copayments you make, including the date, check number and amount paid.
+You also may find it helpful to make a note on the bill itself of the check number, date and amount paid. - Review all benefits of your current insurance for diagnostic procedures, laboratory work, doctors, hospital expenses, etc. If you find gaps in your coverage, you may wish to consider buying additional insurance. - If you are under the care of an HMO or PPO, be clear about which doctors or healthcare facilities you can visit directly and which require a primary care doctor's or insurer's approval before going there for treatment.

-Receiving Income during Treatment
+Receiving Income During Treatment

 Many workplaces offer short-term and long-term disability insurance.
-Depending on the insurance terms, this may allow you to take from two months up to one year away from work, while keeping 50-60% of your income.
-Some employers have special catastrophe/ emergency funds to help employees on medical leave, such as allowing other employees to donate accumulated leave time to you.
+Depending on the insurance terms, this may allow you to take from 2 months up to 1 year away from work, while keeping 50% to 60% of your income.
+Some employers have special catastrophe/emergency funds to help employees on medical leave, such as allowing other employees to donate accumulated leave time to you.
 If you are likely to be away from work for over a year, you may wish to apply for Social Security Disability Insurance.

 Another income source includes fundraising by friends, family or your local church organization.
 Some community and patient organizations offer help with rent, electricity or other needs on a one-time per year basis.
-Many organizations are listed in the back of this guidebook that may be helpful to you in discovering funding sources.
-Your social worker also may be able to direct you to sources of income support.
+Your social worker also may be able to direct you to sources of additional income support.